 Spectators are getting caught in an experience that feels like an eggplant measuring contest and it’s costing brands more than just the price of an Olympic synchronized swimming team.
 The lack of long-term commitment and appropriate research in choosing a Creative Director dilutes the brand’s DNA and causes newer generations to lose sight of the reason everyone cared about them in the first place.

 On the other hand, when a brand cultivates a relationship with a Creative Director, allowing time for exploration, the results leave a lasting impact.
 A great example of a copacetic relationship between a brand and Creative Director is PierPaolo Piccoli’s tenure at Valentino and Dior.
-In this scenario the Creative Director was given space and time to digest the brand’s history which provided the opportunity for organically co-creation, rooted in PPP’s experience with the Maison and with the teams who’ve been working for the brand, often for long periods of time.
+In this scenario the Creative Director was given space and time to digest the brand’s history which provided the opportunity for organic co-creation based on PPP’s authentic experience with the Maison and ample time to connect properly with the teams who’ve been designing for the brand, often for long periods of time.

 How to preserve brand DNA and still evolve: more than one history to tell.